Eastern House, Porthcurno. TR19 6JX | |

 Discover the amazing story of our interconnected world at the Museum of Global Communications — from the first undersea telegraph cables to the wonder of today’s internet.

-Hear experts at the museum speak about the science and history of world communications.
-Get hands on with technology, and enjoy activities and trails that bring the story of communication to life.
+Listen to knowledgeable experts at the museum as they delve into the fascinating science and history of global communication.
+Get hands-on with vintage technology and partake in activities and trails that bring the communication story to vivid life.

-If weather permits, visit the Cable Hut at spectacular Porthcurno beach, just 500m from the museum.
+If weather permits, don’t miss the opportunity to visit the Cable Hut situated in the awe-inspiring backdrop of Porthcurno beach, just a mere 500 metres away from the museum.

 *Seasonal restrictions